jukefr/Graillon/README.md

 2. `dockerize` everything
 3. migrate to a proper sql database in production
 4. use cookies instead of localstorage on frontend for better security
+5. investigate weird logout bug on frontend with router

 Made with ❤️ by jukefr (https://github.com/jukefr)